quebic-source/searchbox-core/README.md

 <T> SearchResult<T> search(Class<T> cls, Query query, Page page) throws SearchBoxOperationsException;
 ```
 * example ```searchBoxOperations.search(Movie.class, new Query(Criteria.where("id").is(7)))```
-* note : QueryFunctions are load when server start.
+* note : QueryFunctions are load when server boot.
 Always recommended use QueryFunctions insted of using **search with Query** because of QueryFunctions are faster than **search with Query**.